BlueBrain/sonata-extension/source/recipe.rst

 - ``bouton_reduction_factor``, ``cv_syns_connection``, and ``probability``
 - ``bouton_reduction_factor``, ``pMu_A``, and ``p_A``

-Where the constraints signify:
+Where the parameters signify:

 .. table::

    =============================== ===
-   Property                        Description
+   Parameter                       Description
    =============================== ===
    ``active_fraction``             The fraction of synapses to be removed in the third pruning step.
    ``bouton_reduction_factor``     The fraction of synapses to be removed in all three pruning steps.